ldn-softdev/jtc/README.md

      - is not compliant with JSON definition of the numerical values
      - it has problems retaining required precision
      - might change original representation of numericals
+     - leads to incorrect processing of some JSON streams
  - `jtc` validates all JSON numericals per JSON standard and keep numbers internally in their original literal format, so it's free of all the above caveats, compare: